Eighth year as top public college in South by U.S. News & World Report

 “We do not take the U.S. News & World Report ranking of best public college in the South for granted.
 It affirms the effectiveness of dedicated faculty, staff, alumni and donors who are committed to our mission to educate and develop principled leaders,” said Lt.
 Gen. John B. Sams Jr., USAF (Ret.), interim president of The Citadel.
 “A Citadel education is based on the values of honor, duty and respect which clearly resonate with many families across America.”

 The 2019 Best Colleges rankings were released Sept.
-10 by the news outlet that was one of the first American publishers to produce a college rankings list based on a complex formula of publically reported data to help prospective students select colleges.
+10 by the news outlet that was one of the first American publishers to produce a college rankings list based on a complex formula of publicly reported data to help prospective students select colleges.

 The Citadel earned notable rankings in the following areas:

 - #1 Best public college in the South offering up to a master’s degree